JPery/img2DSL/README.md

 ./process.sh
 ``

-The estimated time to run the full experiment is 5 hours in an AMD Ryzen 9 3900X CPU.
+The estimated time to run the full experiment is 5 hours in an AMD Ryzen 9 3900X CPU with 32GB of RAM and a 512GB NVMe SSD disk in Ubuntu 20.04.

 Note that the master branch contains the full OCL [dataset](https://ieeexplore.ieee.org/document/7962414), which contains expressions that were not valid for our approach hence we did not use them in our paper [1].
 To re-run the exact experiments that we present in our paper [1], please move to the branch SLE20-artifact.

 # Citation

-[1] Jorge Perianez, Roberto Rodriguez-Echeverria, Loli Burgueño, Jordi Cabot.
+[1] Jorge Perianez-Pascual, Roberto Rodriguez-Echeverria, Loli Burgueño, and Jordi Cabot.
+2020.
 Towards the Optical Character Recognition of DSLs.
-In Proc. of the ACM SIGPLAN International Conference on Software Language Engineering (SLE'20).
-2020.
-To appear.
+In Proceedings of the 13th ACM SIGPLAN International Conference on Software Language Engineering (SLE ’20), November 16–17, 2020, Virtual, USA.
+ACM, New York, NY, USA, 7 pages. https://doi.org/10.1145/3426425.3426937